Crews search for survivors in North Carolina's mountains days after Helene's deluge

 How some of the hardest-hit areas are coping

-Joey Hopkins, North Carolina’s secretary of transportation, asked people to stay off the roads.
+A section of one of the region's main arteries, Interstate 40, reopened Tuesday after a mudslide was cleared, but a collapsed stretch near North Carolina's border with Tennessee remained closed.

-“We’re continuing to tell folks if you don’t have a reason to be in North Carolina, do not travel on the roads of western North Carolina," Hopkins said.
-“We do not want you here if you don’t live here and you’re not helping with the storm.”
+Joey Hopkins, North Carolina’s secretary of transportation, asked people to stay off the roads so that emergency and recovery crews can get into the area.

 At a grocery store in Asheville, Elizabeth Teall-Fleming stood in line hoping to find nonperishable food, since her home had no power.
 She planned to heat canned food over a camp stove for her family.